Morphine: Toxicity

 A large overdose can cause asphyxia and death by respiratory depression if the person does not receive medical attention immediately.
 Overdose treatment includes the administration of naloxone.
-The latter completely reverses morphine's effects, but may result in immediate onset of withdrawal in opiate-addicted subjects.
+The latter completely reverses morphine's effects but may result in the immediate onset of withdrawal in opiate-addicted subjects.
 Multiple doses may be needed as the duration of action of morphine is longer than that of naloxone.

-The LD50 for humans of morphine sulphate and other preparations is not known with certainty.
-One poor quality study on morphine overdoses among soldiers reported that the fatal dose was 0.78 mcg/ml in males (~71 mg for an average 90 kg adult man) and 0.98mcg/ml in females (~74 mg for an average 75 kg female).
-It was not specified whether the dose was oral, parenteral or IV.
-Laboratory animal studies are usually cited in the literature.
-In serious drug dependency (high tolerance), 2000–3000 mg per day can be tolerated.